bjpark0805/Corona_defense/README.md

 - Bumjoon Park (qkrskaqja@snu.ac.kr)

 *This software may be used only for personal purposes.*
-*For other purposes (e.g., commercial), there could be background, music copyright issues.*
+*For other purposes (e.g., commercial), there could be copyright issues for images and musics.*